-Allow enough flexibility to accommodate new, expanded or modified programs and facilities. recycling and reclamation programs and administrative costs related to such programs.
+Allow enough flexibility to accommodate new, expanded or modified programs and facilities. a cost-sharing format and used for a myriad of recycling and reclamation programs and administrative costs related to such programs.
 When these funds are available, RR&E is able to provide a greater assortment of programs to a wider variety of residential and business constituents.